-Sure, in different cases there are different nuances but generally, we have a kind of scheme for a pre-design stage aimed to get the necessary data from the customer.
-This scheme can have different directions as customers can start with the different background.
+Sure, in different cases, there are different nuances, but generally, we have a kind of scheme for a pre-design stage aimed at getting the necessary data from the customer.
+This scheme can have different directions as customers can start with different background.

-Sometimes, customers know a lot about design, its process and peculiarities.
+Sometimes, customers know a lot about design, its process, and peculiarities.
 They know exactly and in detail what kind of result they want to get.
-They immediately give us clear task and explanations.
-They can have very specific problem to solve which does not need complex approaches.
+They immediately give us clear tasks and explanations.
+They can have a very specific problem to solve, which does not need complex approaches.
 In some cases, they even prepare examples of existing products whose styles they like or dislike to illustrate their preferences.
-In this situation, the process of creating technical design specification can be faster and simpler.
-However, even in such cases we always have a small set of questions which help us to understand the problem not only technically, but also in the aspect of reasons and background.
-This stage of questioning is very important because if a designer has deeper information, he or she can sometimes offer other solutions to the problem which will be more efficient.
+In this situation, the process of creating technical design specifications can be faster and simpler.
+However, even in such cases, we always have a small set of questions that help us to understand the problem not only technically but also in the aspect of reasons and background.
+This stage of questioning is very important because if a designer has deeper information, he or she can sometimes offer other solutions to the problem, which will be more efficient.
 Our experience shows that it works.

-There can be also the customers who have a rather broad task and don’t know much about the design process.
+There can be also customers who have a rather broad task and don’t know much about the design process.
 That is not a problem at all.
-That is actually the most natural reason why a person being a non-designer can ask for designer’s help.
-So, it means only that we have to ask more questions, again not only technical but also general about the product to understand what solution to offer.
-We have a lot of experience of that kind and it has never been a problem.
+That is actually the most natural reason why a person being a non-designer can ask for a designer’s help.
+So, it means only that we have to ask more questions, again not only technical but also general, about the product to understand what solution to offer.
+We have a lot of experience of that kind, and it has never been a problem.

-There is also a number of customers who want to redesign existing version of a site, application, page, logo etc. In this case, sure, we are given not only task description but also the existing version with explanations whether the customer wants to change the whole concept or only particular details.
+There is also a number of customers who want to redesign existing versions of a site, application, page, logo, etc. In this case, sure, we are given not only the task description but also the existing version with explanations of whether the customer wants to change the whole concept or only particular details.

-On the basis of the given materials and answers to the questions in brief-forms we give to our customers on this stage, we decide on the general strategy, but all the process is full of close collaboration with the customer on all the stages of the design process.
+On the basis of the given materials and answers to the questions in brief forms we give to our customers at this stage, we decide on the general strategy, but the process is full of close collaboration with the customer on all the stages of the design process.

 Designers always carefully analyze their tasks